Medical Payments to Others (CGL, Coverage C)

 Similar to medical payments on a homeowner’s policy, this coverage part of the CGL extends certain benefits to a person injured on your premises or as a result of your day-to-day business operations.

-Imagine you own a furniture store.
-Perhaps a shopper falls into a glass top table, breaking it and cutting their arm, requiring a trip to the emergency room and fifteen stitches.
+Imagine you own a furniture store, going through the daily motion of the usual business operations.
+Perhaps a shopper falls into a glass top table, breaking it and causing a physical injury by cutting their arm, requiring a trip to the emergency room and fifteen stitches.

-The hope of the insurer (and you) is that the injured party will be satisfied with simply having their medical bills paid.
+But the hope of most insurance companies, and the person in charge of the store, is that the injured party will be satisfied with simply having their medical bills paid.

 If you were sued, the claim would be processed under the liability portion of your CGL.
-The medical payments coverage part of the CGL does not deal with liability.
+The medical payments coverage part of the CGL does not deal with liability, so that’s completely separate from any other legal obligation you’d have on your plate.